 A required integrated photon flux will be estimated using the ePIC Monte-Carlo, assuming realistic luminosity, Deep-Inelastic Scattering (DIS) cross section and electron-beam-gas interaction rates, expected number of Cherenkov photons per charged particle track, as well as an expected conservative HRPPD gain of up to ∼ 106 to be used in the experiment.

-Thorlabs S150C photometer

 Cross talk

-Beam Test(s)

-[taken almost verbatim from the eRD110 FY24 R&D proposal; do we need to write more?]

-A test beam campaign at either the Fermilab Test Beam Facility or at DESY in May-June 2024 will be aimed at establishing the timing performance of the EIC HRPPDs in a single-photon mode (for hpDIRC application) and in a multi-photon mode (for pfRICH application), see Figure 9.
+Electron cloud spread across the neighboring pixels, both with and without magnetic field, as well as the electronics cross talk induced in the neighboring pixels, will be measured in a few spots as a subset of gain uniformity scans, in which not only the illuminated pad data, but the neighbor pad data will be read out.

+Long range excitations (correlated in time signals in pads several cm away from the illuminated one) will be investigated also as a spot check, by equipping one of the extra 8x8 pad fields with a pair of additional V1742 digitizers, when scanning a particular 256-pad HRPPD quadrant.